 No matter which way you start, you will likely let the two work off of each other to build your campaign.
 Then, when it comes time to create your ad copy, you have both the keyword list and the landing page content to work from.

 Planning your AdWords strategy is often the most challenging part of starting your first paid search campaign.
-Planning requires you to know your customer, define your business goals, and then complete the necessary preparations for your future ads.
+Knowing your customer, defining your business goals, and then preparing for future ads are all important aspects of running a successful campaign.
 While often time-consuming, planning a strategy for AdWords ensures you are getting the most out of your advertising dollars.

 Next: Choosing Keywords